 Our fair compensation program has been developed in collaboration with like-minded organizations, such as the Fair Labor Association (FLA).
 We conduct wage analyses in strategic countries and facilities using the FLA’s Fair Compensation Dashboard and toolkit.
 These tools allow for facility wage data to be compared against local living costs based on various studies to better assess whether wages are indeed fair.

-In 2020, we worked with in-country teams of 12 owned locations representing 85% of our global production in five different countries.
+In 2021, we collected data for our owned facilities in Haiti and Australia.
+This completed the benchmarking of our owned locations.
 We collected data for the top four occupations using uniform metrics and standards.
 Data collected included worker demographics, working hours and net wage, including cash benefits and in-kind benefits and incentives, leave pay and overtime payment information.
 There were union and non-union locations included in the data collection.
 The information was then uploaded to the FLA’s Dashboard to compare against different wage benchmarks, providing multiple views to understand how each component of pay affects compensation.
 This simplifies measuring progress toward a specific living wage benchmark and facilitates the data comparison between factories in the same country.

 Improving the Benchmark Data